samuliasmala/lahjalista/README.md

 1. Click the three dots next to the Service Account you just created and select "Manage keys."
 2. Click "ADD KEY" -> "Create new key" -> "JSON" -> "Create."
-3. Save the downloaded JSON file to your project's root directory.
-Prepend `google_service_account-` to the filename before saving.
+3. Save the downloaded JSON file into your project, for example inside the root directory (the file can be saved anywhere inside the project, just remember to set the path in `.env` file).
+Prepend `google_service_account-` to the filename before saving to ignore it from git.
 For example:

    ```
    google_service_account-arctic-diode-438812-b5-7338724a2dea.json